winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/03-AI-Architecture.md

 - The **AI Controller outlives the pawn**.
 When the pawn dies, the controller stays.
 On respawn the same controller `OnPossess`es a new pawn.
 So anything that should persist across deaths (gameplay-message listeners) goes on the controller, not on the pawn.
 - The **Blackboard is not a key-value scratchpad** — in Kubík's terms it's `I`, the agent's internal state, and it should be treated as a belief base.
 Add a key only when it represents a meaningful proposition about the world; write to it only when that proposition actually changes.
 - A **Behavior Tree ticks reactively**.
 It is not a planner.
 If you want planning, encode the *result* of planning into the blackboard and let the BT consume it.
-This is the same separation Kubík uses when discussing the integration of reactivity and planning in InteRRaP [Kubík 2004, §3.2.1].
+This is the same separation Kubík uses when discussing the integration of reactivity and planning in InteRRaP [Kubík 2004, Chapter 3.2.1].

 ## 3.5 Subsumption architecture and the BT

-Brooks's subsumpční architektura (§1.3 of the book) is one of the clearest historical reference points for what a Behavior Tree does in practice.
+Brooks's subsumpční architektura (Chapter 1.3 of the book) is one of the clearest historical reference points for what a Behavior Tree does in practice.
 Brooks's key properties were:

 - **Tělesnost** (embodiment) — the agent has a body and sensors/actuators that exist in the world.
 Trivially true here: the pawn is the body.
 - **Situovanost** (situatedness) — the agent is embedded in a real environment with which it interacts continuously.
 Also trivially true.